timbowhite/elephant-grass-gmail/README.md

 You shouldn't.
 It's strongly suggested that you first test and verify it with a throwaway email account before using it on a real email account.
 It's pretty easy to do:

 1. Create a throwaway Gmail account.
-2. Fill up its inbox with email from various senders using a service like [mailbait.info](http://mailbait.info) (not affiliated in anyway).
+2. Fill up its inbox with email from various senders using a service like [guerrillamail.com](https://www.guerrillamail.com) or [mailbait.info](http://mailbait.info) (not affiliated in anyway).
-3. Add/create some fake contacts.
+3. Optionally add/create some fake contacts.
-3. Install Elephant Grass using the instructions above and let it run, verify the results.
+4. Install Elephant Grass using the instructions above and let it run.
+5. Optionally send Bitcoin payments on behalf of senders.
+The addresses are available in the **bounced** sheet as well as your Gmail "Sent Mail".
+6. Verify the results.
+Unpaid emails from strangers get autoreplied, labeled, and archived.
+Paid emails get restored back to your inbox.
+Emails from your contacts will be left untouched.

 You can also manually inspect and edit the script code by opening the spreadsheet and clicking **Tools > Script Editor...**.